crmathieu/Turbix/readme.md

         There are THREE possible values:

-        -  READY        The process is able to run but another Process is using the CPU
+        -  READY        The process is able to run but another process is using the CPU

         -  RUNNING      The process uses the CPU

         -  SLEEP        The process is waiting for an event, a resource availability or a delay

   Note:
   There is a fourth state that corresponds to an uncreated process.